brain4tech/b4t-python-telegram-bot/README.md

 Check the Update-class in classes/updates.py for more.
 It's pretty self explaining.

 **Good-to-know:**

  - the codebase is still in development.
-Bugs can occur, features not fully implemented, and so on..
+Bugs can occur, features are not fully implemented, and so on..
  - this repository is NOT a pip-package (yet).
 You need to download this repository as a *.zip-file (and extract it afterwards) in order to use it in your own project
  - I added a directory called "tests" with a template-script.
 You can use that to get started as well.
  - Mistakes and Bugs *can* occur (lol)
  - This code is **FREE** to use!
 YEYY!

 **About Me:**

  - software-engineering student from Germany (3rd semester)
  - 2/3 years of Python experience
  - I've been studying the Telegram Bot API for 1 1/2 years and released small scripts in [my other repository](https://github.com/brain4tech/telegram-bot-api-scripts).
-But that coding style is unususable for bigger projects so I decided to create an own little library for future projects and other people who want to learn the Telegram Bot API without going through the pain I've been going through.
+But that coding style is unusable for bigger projects so I decided to create an own little library for future projects and other people who want to learn the Telegram Bot API without going through the pain I've been going through.
  - beginner at GitHub and publishing code.
  - English is obviously **not** my first language

 Feel free to make a pull request and help making this repository beginner- and user-friendly!